Freelance Websites

 Commission fee: 15%.

-Contently is a platform that connects brands with writers working on projects such as blog posts, white paper, and case studies.
+Contently is a platform that connects brands with writers working on projects such as blog posts, white papers, and case studies.
 To land a writing gig in Contently is quite simple- all you do is create an online portfolio showcasing your best work and wait for clients to contact you.

-Contently has one of the best paying writing gigs with clients willing to pay between $1 and $2 per word Their main shortcoming is that you’ll have to wait for weeks or even months for your profile to be approved.
+Contently has one of the best-paying writing gigs with clients willing to pay between $1 and $2 per word.
+Their main shortcoming is that you’ll have to wait for weeks or even months for your profile to be approved.

 Journalism Jobs